Free Incident Response Playbooks: Learn How to Apply Them

 Key takeaways about incident response playbooks:

-• Cloud environments and multi-cloud setups need playbooks that account for unique controls, logging, and shared responsibility with providers.
+• Cloud context matters: Cloud and multi-cloud environments require playbooks that reflect cloud-native controls, logging, identity models, and shared responsibility with providers.

 What are incident response playbooks?